 Today we are going to travel back in time.
 I haven’t lost my mind because I’m not talking about breaking the laws of physics!
 However, I am talking about looking back in time… at websites.
-How is this possible?
-Read on to learn about Wayback Machine (operated the by Internet Archive) and why it is such an incredibly useful tool.
+In this post I’m going to explain what Wayback machine is and how to use it to look at websites past.

 Have you ever accidentally deleted a page on your site?
 What if you need to restore it but you don’t have a backup version?